avinashsingh/mcp-sdlc-tracker/README.md

 #### Option 1: MCP Tool (Recommended for AI Agents)
 1. Call the `initialize` tool and provide your current working directory path (e.g., "/Users/username/project")
 2. The tool will create `.project_tracker.db` in that directory and set up all necessary tables
+3. The tool will automatically create or update `.gitignore` to exclude the database file from version control

 #### Option 2: HTTP API (For Web Applications)
 1. Start the server: `npm start`
 2. Call `POST /api/initialize` with: `{"currentProjectLocation": "/path/to/project"}`
 3. The API will create `.project_tracker.db` and establish the database connection
+4. The API will automatically create or update `.gitignore` to exclude the database file from version control

 ### Connecting to MCP Clients